Judit3/swhomes/README.md

 #### Navigation bar in header

-This website is comprised oassets/images/readme/footer.pngf four pages, all of them are accessible from the navigation menu.
+This website is comprised of four pages, all of them are accessible from the navigation menu.
 The full responsive navigation bar includes links from the name of the web (SWHome) to the Home page, and links to each of the four pages, Home, About, Gallery and Contact, and is identical in each page to allow for easy navigation.

 The navigation bar is located in the upper right corner and for smaller screens it is responsive becoming a hamburger menu.